The-Campus-Chronicle/website/_posts/2021-06-15-boutiques-around-union-county-millburn-edition.md

 In addition to the shoe assortments, the employees are also very nice and helpful.
 The two lovely ladies who assisted my friends and I were respectful and pleasant to talk to.
 They were by far the friendliest salespeople out of all the places included.

-Via Roxy Shoes is located at 356 Millburn Ave and theyre open from 10a.m.-5p.m.
+Via Roxy Shoes is located at 356 Millburn Ave and they're open from 10a.m.-5p.m.
 Mondays through Saturdays.
 You can also shop their products online at roxyshoes.net.

 Overall, I would rate this shop a 10/10 because the quality, variety, sizes, organization, and employees all proved to be exceptional.

  Bungalow

  Bungalow was the third place we shopped at, and thankfully, it did not disappoint.
 Taking on a unique and bohemian aesthetic, the shops interior design is gorgeous and welcoming it even smelled good!
-As soon as you walk in, a warm vibe sets in, and youre surrounded by hangers and tables.
+As soon as you walk in, a warm vibe sets in, and you're surrounded by hangers and tables.
 This shop, by far, has the roomiest interior.

 The clothes themselves consist mainly of sweaters, jeans, coats, and accessories, all of which are very cute to an acquired style.
 The clothes cater to particular aesthetics, so for those who have that aesthetic, this boutique is perfect.
 For those who dont, it may be best just to look elsewhere.